This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 Why is this reason controversial?
 Two reasons:

-And, it suggests that some of the health benefits may lie in a well planned vegan diet including lots of fruits, veggies, whole grains, legumes, and healthy fats, like nuts and seeds.
+And, it suggests that some of the health benefits may lie in a well planned vegan diet that emphasizes whole foods like fruits, veggies, legumes, nuts, seeds, whole grains and healthy unsaturated oils (ex: like those derived from olives, and flaxseeds).

 Along with a consistent source of vitamin B12 and other supplements as warranted, it’s easy to see that not every vegan diet would be considered “healthy.”